Moving to Tahiti: a little piece of the world in Oceania?

 Insurance

-Of course, prices vary as well.
-A few orders of magnitude:
+Of course, prices vary here too.
+A few rough figures:

 Medical consultations

-Everything is reimbursed at 70% if you are registered at the CPS.
+Everything is reimbursed at 70% if you are registered with the CPS.

 Leisure activities

-- A whale watching: between 6000 and 8000 xpf, depending on centers and polyensian islands,
+- Whale watching: between 6,000 and 8,000 XPF, depending on the operators and the Polynesian islands,

-If you have already blow half your budget in leisure time, you easily blow the other half in vacations or weekends in the other islands.
-Some price ideas:
+If you have already blown half your budget on leisure, you can easily blow the other half on vacations or weekends in the other islands.
+A few rough prices:

-- Domestic flights from island to island are very expensive for the distance traveled,
+- Domestic flights between islands are very expensive for the distance traveled,

-- Other destinations are accessible via flights to Australia, Vanuatu, Samoa, Fiji and Tonga (from Auckland).
-All these Pacific islands have the most beautiful white sandy beaches in the world… it could be an idea to go and discover its tropical paradises, right?
+- Other destinations are accessible via connections to Australia, Vanuatu, Samoa, Fiji, and Tonga, often via Auckland.
+All these Pacific islands have some of the most beautiful white-sand beaches in the world… it could be an idea to go and discover these tropical paradises, right?

 Working in French Polynesia?

-It’s a pretty big point here and working in Tahiti is not that simple.
-You’ll notice that I often talk about Tahiti because, it must be said, the job market outside Tahiti is still quite limited.
-It’s quite the same to find a work in all the French Islands.
-You can however find in other relatively well-developed islands, like Raiatea or Bora Bora for example.
+This is a pretty big topic here, and working in Tahiti is not that simple.
+You’ll notice that I often talk about Tahiti because, it has to be said, the job market outside Tahiti is still quite limited.
+It is more or less the same as trying to find work on many French islands.
+That said, you can still find opportunities on other relatively developed islands, such as Raiatea or Bora Bora, for example.

-Here are a few key points in no particular order that may help those who wish to settle in Tahiti for work:
+Here are a few key points, in no particular order, that may help those who want to settle in Tahiti for work:

-- The majority of expatriates from France occupy positions in the territorial civil service or in the state civil service (on secondment from their French region back home).
-I am not a specialist at all in the public service, but it seems to me that if you’re part of it, you just have to apply for a transfer or secondment to French Polynesia, as in all the Overseas Departments.
-I let you see with your HR Director at home!
-They are mostly professors, military, and all people having administrative jobs.
-A lot of A category people are present here…
+- The majority of expatriates from France work in the territorial civil service or the state civil service (on secondment from mainland France).
+I’m not a public service specialist at all, but it seems to me that if you’re already in it, you need to apply for a transfer or secondment to French Polynesia, as you would for other overseas territories.
+I’ll let you check with your HR department back home!
+They are mostly teachers, military personnel, and people in administrative positions.
+There are quite a few category A staff here…

-- For people working in the private sector looking for a job (as it was the case for me), it is much less simple.
-I had personally sent my resume to local companies in my field, hoping for a reply and a future job interview.
-In general, I will recommend applying to any job offers that have a vacancy in your field (look at the job description).
+- For people working in the private sector and looking for a job (as was the case for me), it is much less straightforward.
+Personally, I sent my resume to local companies in my field, hoping for a reply and eventually an interview.
+In general, I recommend applying to any job offer that matches your field (read the job description carefully).

-- Depending on the sector, new job offers are rare and you will have to be patient!
-However, there are some sectors hiring more than others.
-To mention only the main ones: nurse, all tourism-related jobs, hotel and catering, medical/paramedical (team management, booking agent, chef, care assistant, etc.),
+- Depending on the sector, new job offers can be rare, and you will need to be patient!
+However, some sectors hire more than others.
+To name only the main ones: nursing, tourism-related jobs, hotels and restaurants, medical/paramedical work, team management, booking agents, chefs, care assistants, and so on,

-- As a general rule, don’t hesitate to also send a spontaneous application (CV and motivation letter) and to follow up a few weeks later if you haven’t had any response,
+- As a general rule, don’t hesitate to send a speculative application (resume and cover letter) and follow up a few weeks later if you haven’t had a response,

-- Don’t generally expect to have an open-ended contract right from the beginning.
-The offers are very often fixed-term contracts of 3 to 6 months first,
+- In general, don’t expect an open-ended contract right from the start.
+Offers are very often fixed-term contracts of three to six months at first,

-- Neither should you hesitate to search on all the websites related to employment in Polynesia, as well as Facebook groups.
+- You also shouldn’t hesitate to search all the websites related to employment in Polynesia, as well as Facebook groups.

-What salary to live in Tahiti?
-To settle in French Polynesia?
+What salary do you need to live in Tahiti or settle in French Polynesia?

-- The basic salary can vary widely between the private and public sectors,
+- Base salaries can vary widely between the private and public sectors,

 For a couple

-These are only estimate, based on what I see here, and for expatriates who are used to living “à la française”.
-You can indeed spend less than that, everyone has their own way of doing things.
+These are only estimates, based on what I saw there, and for expatriates who are used to living “à la française.”
+You can, of course, spend less than that.
+Everyone has their own way of doing things.

-So, I hope that this article will help you take the plunge to go and live in Tahiti, and that you will start discovering French Polynesia.
-I also hope I’ve helped you answer the question: how to move to Tahiti?
+So, I hope this article will help you take the plunge and go live in Tahiti, and that it will encourage you to start discovering French Polynesia.
+I also hope I’ve helped answer the question: how do you move to Tahiti?

 If you are looking for more precise information about French Polynesia, and want to dream a little, I invite you to go and see all the other articles I wrote about French Polynesia.

-If you have specific questions about our settlement and your future trip to live in Tahiti, I am very well placed to answer them, having been living here for two years now.
+If you have specific questions about our move and your future plan to live in Tahiti, I am well placed to answer them, having lived there myself.
 Please don’t hesitate to leave a comment at the bottom of this article.
-I will be happy to help you!
+I’ll be happy to help!

 See you soon,